Second Trimester Exercise Tips: Benefits, Precautions & Warning Signs

 Walking

-It is a natural and beneficial exercise during pregnancy.
-Most contemporary birthing centres allow women to stroll in the hours — If not minutes — Leading up to birth.
+Walking is extremely beneficial exercise during pregnancy.
+Most contemporary birthing centres allow women to stroll in the hours and sometimes even minutes leading up to birth.

-Walking with your arms allows you to strengthen and stretch your upper body.
-Walking at a rapid speed is a cardiovascular-friendly workout.
+Walking and arms allow you to strengthen and stretch your upper body.
+Walking at a rapid pace is a cardiovascular-friendly workout.

 A healthy walking plan consists of 30 minutes per day, three to five days per week.
-If you're not currently an exercise walker, you may gradually increase your time, beginning with 10 minutes every day.
+If you're not used to walking, you may start slow and then gradually increase the frequency of your walks.

 Yoga

 Yoga might be beneficial for pregnant women, especially gentle and strengthening exercises.
-It will help you stretch muscles, relieve pregnant discomfort in your lower back, and lower your blood pressure.
+It will help you stretch muscles, , and lower your blood pressure.

 Learning to breathe with your body's motions is an important aspect of yoga practice that will help you throughout labour and delivery.

-If you already do yoga, stick to your regimen as long as it's comfortable.
-Avoid postures where you could fall, such as warrior pose and tree pose, or have a partner support you in them.
+If you already practice yoga, stick to your regimen as long as it's comfortable.
+Avoid postures where you could fall, such as warrior pose and tree pose.
 Avoid twisting the abdomen.
-Bikram, or "hot," yoga should be avoided when pregnant.
+Hot yoga should be avoided when pregnant.

 Three to five times a week is ideal, but if you like to practice every day, go for it.
 Thirty minutes of yoga is a healthy regimen, but you may go longer if you like.